A Columbia Engineering research team drew inspiration from the traditional blind staff.

 According to a preliminary survey carried out by the team, 35% of people between 75 and 80 suffer from some form of motor problem (compared to 4% of people between 18 and 49).
 These figures are set to rise, given the observed trend.
 Today the gap between "young" and "old" is about 7 to 1.
 For every person aged 75 and over there are 7 under 75.
 By 2050, this ratio will become 5 to 1.
 Smarter assistive technology will be indispensable.

 An approach that was also successfully attempted in the past, that of the intelligent stick.
 Several devices have been developed, some definitely geared towards the blind with position sensors.
 Others oriented to diagnostics, with heart rate meters or other, able to read the patient's condition during use.

-In fact, although the concept of "cane" is easier to embrace, it is rather the gentle hands of robotic assistants who help people move forward when walking becomes more complicated.
+In fact, while the concept of "cane" is easier to embrace, it is more about the gentle hands of robotic assistants that help people move forward when walking becomes more complicated.

 The task of the Columbia prototype is just that: to offer a gentle hand and safe driving.
 The device is composed of a robotic base that monitors the user during his movements and moves accordingly, and a robotic stick that takes into account both the user's stress and the indications from his base.

-The stick, in practice, collects information from the base and offers gentle feedback to the user's hand, to help him orient himself.
+The cane, in practice, collects information from the base and offers gentle feedback to the user's hand, to help him orient himself.